Catalyss/Archipelago-Kingdom2Crown/docs/README.md

 - the ability to use stone & iron age related stuff
 - unlocking statues, hermits, and mounts

+What is the GOAL
+- Kill the greed on all islands

+Are DLC supported ?
+- Not yet (shogun might work but I can't guarantee that)

 ### How to install the mod?

 Sadly, there is no mod loader that support K2C at this time, so you'll have to do it yourself, here's a quick guide: